Build Your Referent Power and Become a Better Leader

 According to DDI’s Frontline Leader Project, 57% of workers leave their job because of their managers.

+Indeed, it’s important to have a leader who can inspire healthy collaboration among employees.
 Companies must develop managers who can influence people to become loyal, motivated, and engaged.

 To become this kind of leader, you’ll need referent power that can help you inspire and manage your team efficiently.
 In this post, we’ll explain why you need this quality as a leader.
 We’ll also share some tips on building your referent power to become a better manager.